-Uncompensated board member of the following organizations: George G. Glenner Alzheimer's Family Centers, Inc.; Medical and Scientific Advisory Board of the San Diego/Imperial Chapter of the Alzheimer's Association; Medical Advisory Board of the San Diego Chapter of the National Alliance for the Mentally III
+- Uncompensated roles with the following organizations: - President, American Association for Geriatric Psychiatry - Medical Advisory Board of the George G. Glenner Alzheimer's Family Centers, Inc. - Medical and Scientific Advisory Board of Alzheimer's San Diego - Medical Advisory Board of the San Diego Chapter of the National Alliance for the Mentally III